 - In Jonathan Strange & Mr. Norrell, there are two characters called "The Nameless Slave".
 Due to I Know Your True Name magics, this makes things rather confusing when spells meant to address the latter Nameless Slave accidentally affect the former Nameless Slave.
 Neither enslaved man was given a name by their mother at birth, so the magics consider any other name to be false.

 - French spy James Nobody from Les Merveilleux Exploits de James Nobody (The Marvelous Exploits of James Nobody).

 - The Lotterys More or Less: One of the Lotterys' neighbours is a guy named Harry No Name.
 Back when he lived in Southern Saskatchewan, the Indian Agent couldn't spell his ancestor's name, and just wrote "No Name".
 He's gone by Harry No Name ever since.

 - Mr. Nobody, the eponymous reporter from the German adventure novel Nobody - 30 Jahre im Dienste einer Weltzeitung (Nobody - Thirty Years in the Service of a Newspaper).

 - Detective Nobody, featured in Detektiv Nobody's Erlebnisse und Reiseabenteuer (Detective Nobody's Experiences and Traveling Adventures).

-- An episode of CSI had a Serial Killer wearing a latex suit who targeted publicly upstanding people with dark secrets (an adulterous housewife, a Heroism Addict paramedic).
+- An episode of CSI had a Serial Killer wearing a latex suit who targeted publicly upstanding people with dark secrets (an adulterous housewife, a engineered paramedic).
 He went by the pseudonym Ian Moone, an anagram of "I Am No One".

 - John Doe: The title character of a 2002 FOX series was built entirely around the premise of not having a name/identity.